 In all the cities around the globe, on-demand rides are just a touch away.
 Whether we talk about catching Lyft in Los Angeles, Grab in South America, or the top ride-hailing app in Latin America, the ride-sharing platform has undoubtedly changed the ride-hailing landscape.
-Ride-hailing & Taxi segment revenue is projected to jump and reach US$192,276m by the end of 2020.
+Ride-hailing & Taxi segment revenue is projected to reach US$154.00bn by the end of 2023.

 Ride-Hailing Business: Explore to Know How it is Growing in Latin America

-Latin America is urbanized regions globally, with more than 649 million population, and approximately 83% of the population belong to urban areas.
+Latin America is an urbanized region globally, with more than 649 million population, and approximately 83% of the population belongs to urban areas.
 It’s estimated that Latin America’s cities are forecasted to reach 711 million in the next decade.
 Due to the growing community, one common problem faced is the scale and speed of modern urbanization.
 Rapid growth is challenging public transportation and traffic infrastructure.
 (Source)

 Urbanization is correlated with digitalization, which results in increasing online services.
 This service includes ride-hailing, bike-sharing, and many ways of transportation, helping to meet the growing demand of customers.
 The culture of traditional urban landscape and mobility in Latin America has experienced massive growth quickly.